Part 7 in Our Leadership Series for Navigating Struggle, Uncertainty, and Crisis

-When people try to win the struggle over truth by relying primarily on facts, they use facts like they are moving chess pieces around a chessboard, trying to corner and capture deception and misinformation.
-But facts are so ineffective at winning battles against violent extremism and conspiracy theories, because these ideologies do not operate on a two-dimensional chessboard – a flat surface.
-Violent extremism and conspiracy theories maneuver in a vast subterranean world, an inner world, beneath the surface layer of facts.
-This vast subterranean world is the world of our non-physical needs, and it can create sinkholes that cause facts to fall into a chasm, or create earthquakes that flip the chessboard, scattering facts in ways that are difficult to pick up.
-As we will discuss in this entry, humanity’s non-physical need for self-worth can cause high magnitude earthquakes.
+When people try to win the struggle over truth by relying simply on facts about the world, they use facts like they are moving chess pieces around a chessboard, trying to corner and capture deception and misinformation.
+But facts about the world are so ineffective at winning battles against violent extremism and conspiracy theories, because these ideologies do not operate on a two-dimensional chessboard – a flat surface.
+Violent extremism and conspiracy theories maneuver in a vast subterranean world, an inner world, beneath the surface layer of facts about the world.
+History offers countless examples where people have prioritized their inner world—the needs of their inner reality—over facts about their outer reality.
+This vast subterranean world is the world of our non-physical needs, and it can create sinkholes that cause facts from the surface to fall into a chasm, or create earthquakes that flip the chessboard, scattering surface facts in ways that are difficult to pick up.
+As we will discuss in this entry, humanity’s non-physical need for self-worth can cause high-magnitude earthquakes.

-People who think they can win the struggle over truth by relying primarily on facts are playing chess on a flat two-dimensional surface, while violent extremism and conspiracy theories maneuver through a far more complex three-dimensional battlefield by appealing strongly to our non-physical needs.
-What happens in the vast, three-dimensional, subterranean world of our non-physical needs affects what happens on the surface layer of facts.
+People who think they can win the struggle over truth by relying simply on facts about the outer world are playing chess on a flat two-dimensional surface, while violent extremism and conspiracy theories maneuver through a far more complex three-dimensional battlefield by appealing strongly to humanity’s non-physical needs—to the needs of people’s inner world.
+What happens in the vast, three-dimensional, subterranean world of our non-physical needs affects what happens on the surface layer.
 For example, violent extremism and conspiracy theories appeal to people’s non-physical need for belonging.
-If you want to counter violent extremism and conspiracy theories, you must contend not only with these ideologies, but also with the communities that form around these ideologies – communities that give people a sense of belonging.
+If you want to counter violent extremism and conspiracy theories, you must contend not only with these ideologies and their version of the “truth,” but also with people’s allegiance to the communities that form around these ideologies – an allegiance that feeds their sense of belonging.

 Ideologies based on violent extremism and conspiracy theories also appeal to people’s non-physical need for explanations by offering explanations for why problems are happening, why people are suffering, and how the world works.
 As we discussed in the third entry in this series, if people do not have accurate explanations, they will rely on inaccurate explanations.
-There have been times in my life when I preferred inaccurate explanations, which I didn’t perceive as inaccurate at the time, because they spoke more powerfully to my tangles of trauma such as mistrust, alienation, rage, and cynicism than facts did.
+There have been times in my life when I preferred inaccurate explanations, which I didn’t perceive as inaccurate at the time, because they spoke more powerfully to my painful inner reality—to my tangles of trauma such as mistrust, alienation, rage, and cynicism—than facts about the outer world did.

 Ideologies based on violent extremism and conspiracy theories also appeal to people’s non-physical need for purpose and meaning by not only providing a higher purpose in life, but even an epic purpose in life.
 Violent extremist and conspiracy theory ideologies all tell a similar epic story that goes like this: “We are involved in an epic struggle of good versus evil, and by joining our cause, you can fight for good against evil.
 You can be a hero in this struggle.
 We need you.”
 Violent extremism appealed so strongly to me when I was a teenager, partly because it depicted what I hated as evil, and it helped me rationalize my hatred as good.

 When our non-physical need for nurturing relationships is concerned, trust is the foundation of nurturing relationships.
 When people want to promote violent extremism and conspiracy theories, they work to build trust.
-The propagation of facts depends on trust, because trust functions like a doorway into our psyche.
-If you don’t trust a source, it is much more difficult for facts to get through to you.
+To propagate facts about the outer world, trust is vital, because trust functions like a doorway into people’s psyche.
+If you don’t trust a source, it is much more difficult for these facts to get through to you.
 Trust can be misused, because trust can become a doorway that lets in a lot of false information.

 Violent extremism and conspiracy theories appeal to all of our non-physical needs, usually in unhealthy ways (as I mentioned in the previous entry, what is “healthy” exists across a continuum and depends on context).
 In this entry we will focus on our non-physical need for self-worth, and how this is part of the vast subterranean world of our non-physical needs.
-How does self-worth affect the two-dimensional surface of facts?
-People can resist facts if acknowledging these facts might cause them to feel humiliated, reducing their sense of self-worth.
-People can resist facts simply because they do not want to be “wrong.”
+How does self-worth affect people’s understanding of facts about the outer world?
+People can resist facts about the outer world if acknowledging these facts might cause them to feel humiliated, reducing their sense of self-worth.
+People can resist facts about the outer world simply because they do not want to be “wrong.”
 When we change our minds about a subject after considering new information, our society tends to view this as a weakness, as being wrong and losing, rather than as a sign of strength, as growing and gaining.
 Violent extremism and conspiracy theories appeal to people’s non-physical need for self-worth with messages that imply, “By accepting these views, you have the courage to face and acknowledge the truth, and this makes you worthy.”

 There are countless examples where people will risk their lives for self-worth, viewing self-worth as more important than the health and safety of their body.
 One example is anorexia, which can affect men and women, although it affects far more women than men.
 According to a study by the National Association of Anorexia Nervosa and Associated Disorders, five to ten percent of people with anorexia die within ten years, eighteen to twenty percent of people with anorexia die within twenty years, and only thirty to forty percent of people with anorexia ever fully recover.
 Anorexia is a tragic example where people prioritize the non-physical need for self-worth over physical needs such as food, health, and in some cases even staying alive.
 Anorexia can also be about the need for have control in one’s life, which connects to our non-physical need for challenge and the tangle of trauma that is helplessness (which we will discuss in the next entry).